 Remember: The future includes unknown earnings from yet-to-be-invented products and services born of human ingenuity, innovation, and desires.
 If you’re putting together an investment strategy with long-term capital, I suggest you bet on the side of it not being much, if any, different this time—despite it always feeling different.

 One reason investors fear bear markets are too difficult to recover from is they’re fooled by averages.
 Let’s say that you assume that average equity returns are about 10% a year.
 If you need a 33 percent, 45 percent, or 140 percent portfolio appreciation to get back to even, that seems like it would take a really, really long time.
 Except the equity market’s long-term average includes bear markets.
 Just as equities can be down a lot—like during a bear—they can be up a lot too.

 Bull market investment returns are inherently above average, they have to be to make up for the bear markets.
-Exhibit 1 below shows returns for US bull markets since 1926, excluding the current bull market.
+Exhibit 1 below shows returns for US bull markets since 1926, excluding the most recent bull market.
 On average, US bull market returns annualize 21 percent.
 And though duration varies wildly, they can last much longer than many may think, meaning the losses that occurred during a bear can be made up for in a shorter time than many investors assume.